ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 #### *Group Sequential Designs*

 -   `r pkg("AGSDest")` provides tools and functions for parameter estimation in adaptive group sequential trials.

--   `r pkg("ldbounds", priority = "core")` uses Lan-DeMets
-    Method for group sequential trial; its functions calculate bounds and probabilities of a group sequential trial.

 -   `r pkg("clinfun", priority = "core")` has
     functions for both design and analysis of clinical trials.
 For phase